Parthiv070/Organ-Donation-System/README.md

 This project involves the development of a comprehensive Organ Donation Website using HTML, CSS, PHP, and MySQL.
 The primary goal is to contribute to the healthcare system by facilitating organ donation processes, including user registration, data collection, and certificate generation.

-- ### Please note that the website is hosted on Infinity Free, so when you open this link in Chrome, the URL may automatically change to HTTPS.
-If this happens, simply modify the URL to use HTTP instead of HTTPS.

 ## Key Features